 10.)
 You'll probably ache a few days after class.
 Aerial work is intense so expect to be sore a few days after, especially if you have never done anything similar to this before.
 Soreness should last 2-3 days, and can typically occur in places such as the fingers, forearms, upper arms, chest, back, and abs.
 If soreness lasts longer than 5 days, consider taking a break until completely healed.
 Aerial work is a unique fitness program because it introduces the body to the instability of suspension.
 The body must strengthen all the tiny stabiliser muscles that don’t normally get used and this is what causes the soreness (Delayed Onset Muscle Soreness).
 I've written a whole blog about this here if you want to learn more.

 So there you have it - yes aerial takes a little bit of getting used to, yes you are probably going to find it hard at the beginning and yes it can be challenging, but...
 YES IT'S ABSOLUTELY, TOTALLY WORTH IT!

-Ten tips to get the most out of your first class…
+Ten ways to prepare so you can make the best out of your first class

 1.)
 Avoid upper body work-outs the day before.

 2.)
 Get enough sleep the night before.